-However, by1989 modernization had reached the village, with the use of machines such as walking tractors and fertilizer or insecticide on their farms that made the mode of agricultural production become more production.
-In 1995, some new plants had been cropped in the village such as; chili. cabbage. cabbage, and sold to middle men and nearby markets at Chonnabot Mancha Khiri.
-For these reasons there was an effect in terms of community deforestation resources. as community forest, to be used as land for crops, reduced the quantity of wild animals such as wild boar, foxes etc. (Gribson J.K. & Reelvink G., 2009) Regarding the fisheries pattern, they continued with the fisheries pattern as in the past.
-These conditions had an effect in terms of the consumption mode for the villagers as there was reduced food around their farms. found Moreover, there was an effect on the tradition community in term participation in village activities as they used rotation among their members in order to participate in village activities.
-Furthermore, the study that electricity had expanded in to village in 1988, making it more convenient during the night and for televisions allowing in the households villagers received SO information faster, it changed the way they dressed and changed their way of life.
+However, by1989 modernization had reached the village, with the use of machines such as walking tractors and fertilizer or insecticide on their farms that made the mode of agricultural production become more mass production.
+In 1995, some new plants had been cropped in the village such as; tomato, chili, cabbage, Chinese cabbage, and sold to middle men and nearby markets at Chonnabot and Mancha Khiri.
+For these reasons there was an effect in terms of community resources, as deforestation of community forest, to be used as land for crops, reduced the quantity of wild animals such as wild boar, foxes etc. (Gribson J.K. & Reelvink G., 2009) Regarding the fisheries pattern, they continued with the fisheries pattern as in the past.
+These conditions had an effect in terms of the consumption mode for the villagers as there was reduced food to be found around their farms.
+Moreover, there was an effect on the community tradition in term of participation in village activities as they used rotation among their family members in order to participate in village activities.
+Furthermore, the study found that electricity had been expanded in to village in 1988, making it more convenient during the night and allowing for televisions in the households villagers received SO information faster, it changed the way they dressed and changed their way of life.
 Modernization arrived in the village and created the pattern of community economy in Chee Wang Kan village at that time and will effect upon their livelihood in the future.